MRU-F25-COMP2603/2633-term-project-selfcomp/README.md

 <details>
 <summary> 2. setup MongoDB </summary>

-1. got to [MongoDB](https://www.mongodb.com/), create account, create a cluster and setup DB user
+1. got to [MongoDB](https://www.mongodb.com/), create account, create a cluster called 'courses' in your desired project and setup DB user
 2. Under 'connect' tab find MongoDB URI connected to your db user
 3. Save this for later
 </details>